kimmo1019/DeepCAGE/README.md

 -p  download chromatin accessible peaks from DNase-seq data (.narrowPeak) -b  download chromatin accessible readscount from DNase-seq data (.bam)
 ```
 one can also run ```bash 1.Download_raw_data.bash  -h``` to show the script instructions.
 Note that `.bam` files downloading may take time.
 After downloading the raw data, the raw data folder will be organized by `cell-assay-experiment-file` order.
+Note that each experiment may contain multiple replicates.
 See an example of the folder tree:

 ```
 data/